 How to Wear a Headband With Your Hair Down

-Instead of inserting the ends behind your ears and sliding the curved part over your forehead, place your headband on top of your head without any hair tucked behind your ears.
-I know that sounds crazy, but your hair will fall natural in front and behind of the headband along the sides, and you can adjust accordingly.
+Instead of inserting the ends behind your ears and sliding the curved part over your forehead toward the back of your head, simply place your headband on top of your head, about an inch behind your natural hairline.
+I know that sounds crazy, but this tinny little adjustment when putting on your headband will have your hair will fall natural in front and behind of the headband along the sides, and you can adjust accordingly.

-You can also tuck some hair behind your ears after the headband is on; it’s must more effortless and rigid than that slicked back style you used to rock.
+You can also tuck some hair behind your ears after the headband is on; it’s much more effortless and rigid than that slicked back style you used to rock.

-Just open it and pop it over your head, with the front knot/twist/bow detail on the front of your forehead.
+Just open it and pop it over your head in a horizontal position, with the front knot/twist/bow detail on the front of your forehead.
 Then I like to push it up just a smidge so there’s a bit of volume and my hair isn’t so flat.
 It can be tricky at first, but practice makes perfect!

 How to Wear a Headband With A Bun